Matteljay/archmat/README.md

 Using `wget` is also quite convenient for testing in a virtual machine.

-4. Boot the iso and run the script `sh /path/to/archmat`
+4. Boot the ISO and run the script `sh /path/to/archmat`

 ## Contact info & donations